yvesgurcan/gloria-client/README.md

     npm version patch

-This command will run your tests, create a production build at the root of your project, commit and push it.
+This command will increment the version of the application, create a production build at the root of your project, commit and push it.

 ## Structure